Inside Out 2: Research and writing

 The production team frequently consulted author and clinical psychologist Lisa Damour and used her books as guidance on accurately portraying how teenagers' emotions change during puberty.
 Professor of psychology at the University of California, Berkeley, Dacher Keltner, who helped on the first Inside Out, returned as a consultant as well.
-Keltner played a key role in selecting which emotions should be introduced in the story.
-A character based on the emotion of shame was intended to be a part of the film but was axed, in part due to Keltner contesting that shame was not an emotion.
+Keltner served as a primary scientific advisor to the filmmakers, guiding them on which emotions should be introduced.
+While a character representing shame was initially developed for the narrative, it was ultimately omitted.
+This decision was influenced by Keltner's psychological assessment that shame is not a distinct primary emotion, alongside concerns that the character was too heavy for an animated feature.
 Following these researches, Riley's image is modified to signify her pubescent transition for the sequel, including growth.

 To assist with the development of the film, Pixar enlisted a group of nine teenagers, who were dubbed "Riley's Crew", to provide feedback on the film to ensure it accurately portrayed modern teenage life.
 Their input led to the inclusion of the emotion Nostalgia and influenced various scenes, including everyday elements of the emotions' lives and the transition from middle school to high school.
 Nielsen and Mann were also inspired by their own daughters when crafting the film.
 As development on the story began during lockdown due to the COVID-19 pandemic, the two were able to gather personal research from studying their children, some of whom were Riley's age in the film.
 Their perspective as parents helped in shaping the film and characterizing the emotions, especially Joy.

 Initially, the plot of the film was to involve a talent show, but that idea ended up being scrapped.
 After about three test screenings, Nielsen, Mann, and LeFauve decided it was best to center the story on Riley playing hockey, as they felt it was a unique aspect of her character.
 The decision was also influenced by input Mann received from Turning Red director Domee Shi when he asked how to make the film unique from other teenage coming-of-age stories, including her own.
 The scene where the old emotions are locked in a vault was originally longer but was trimmed down as several gags were cut out due to time constraints.

 During production, several Pixar employees felt concerned after several of their films, including Lightyear (2022) and Elemental (2023), had financially underperformed, thus the box-office fate of Inside Out 2 was described as a "life or death situation".
 Relatively late into the animation process, the production was affected by the concurring 2023 Writers Guild of America (WGA) and SAG-AFTRA strikes.
 While Elio (2025) had its release pushed back a year, Pixar was adamant about retaining Inside Out 2 to its scheduled release date, resulting in "the largest crunch in the studio's history."
 According to multiple undisclosed sources, this resulted in "last-minute" changes, in which Docter stepped in as an uncredited co-director.